Dallas Cowboys

 The Dallas Cowboys are a professional American football team based in the Dallas–Fort Worth metroplex.
-The Cowboys compete in the National Football League (NFL) as a member club of the league's National Football Conference (NFC) East division.
-The team is headquartered in Frisco, Texas, and has been played its home games at AT&T Stadium in Arlington, Texas, since its its opening in 2009.
-The stadium took its current name prior to the 2013 season.
-In January 2020, Mike McCarthy was hired as head coach of the Cowboys.
-He is the ninth in the team’s history.
-McCarthy follows Jason Garrett, who coached the team from 2010–2019.
+The Cowboys compete in the National Football League (NFL) as a member of the National Football Conference (NFC) East division.
+The team is headquartered in Frisco, Texas, and has played its home games at AT&T Stadium in Arlington, Texas, since its opening in 2009.
+The stadium took its current name prior to the 2013 season, following the team's decision to sell the stadium's naming rights to telecommunications company AT&T.